heritechie/map-boundary-editor/README.md

 - Support for fixed, non-editable **reference boundaries**
 - Read-only mode for review or visualization use cases
 - Supports multiple editable boundaries (GeoJSON `FeatureCollection`)
+- No vendor lock-in or API keys required

 ---